Ripe Unripe Bananas Health Benefits Nutrition

 When it comes to bananas many of us go well… literally “bananas” for them; after all, they are the nation’s favorite fruit and the original 100-calorie snack!

-Sometimes we often look at fruit and think “oh, it’s far too ripe” or “oh dang, that fruit is too green!” which is a shame because quite often different stages of a fruit’s maturity have different benefits.
+Sometimes we look at fruit and think “Oh, it’s far too ripe” or “Oh dang, that fruit is too green!” which is a shame because quite often different stages of a fruit’s maturity have different benefits.
 Let’s know more about them.

 UNRIPE BANANAS-

-Green banana or kaccha kela is part of many savoury Indian preparations.
-It can be steamed, boiled, stir-fried, batter-fried, deep-fried, mashed and curried, and also be used as a stuffing, in salads or in dips.
+Green banana or kaccha kela is part of many savory Indian preparations.
+It can be steamed, boiled, stir-fried, batter-fried, deep-fried, mashed and curried, and it can also be used as a stuffing, in salads, or in dips.

 Health Benefits: